 Use standard LDAP search filter notation (RFC 2254).
 For example:

 The same filter capability is also in place for Group Objects.

-- Account Disabled Attribute — The user attribute that indicates whether or not the account is disabled for the user in Okta.
+- Account Disabled Attribute — Enter the user attribute that indicates whether or not the account is disabled for the user in Okta.
 If this attribute equals the value specified in the Account Disabled Value field, we deactivate the user account.

-- Account Disabled Value — The value that indicates that the account is locked (for example, TRUE).
+- Account Disabled Value — Enter the value that indicates that the account is locked (for example, TRUE).

-- Account Enabled Value — The value that indicates that the account is unlocked (for example, TRUE).
+- Account Enabled Value — Enter the value that indicates that the account is unlocked (for example, TRUE).

-- Password Attribute — The user password attribute.
+- Password Attribute — Enter the user password attribute.